 For example, Abby and Chad created a GoFundMe to cover the expenses for getting their book on the Natural History of Mount Shasta published.
-These Campaign Organisers went above and beyond in their GoFundMe story to outline and inform donors of all expected expenses for their project.
+These campaign organisers went all out in their GoFundMe story to outline and inform donors of all expected expenses for their project.

 They even made a pie chart for donors to see exactly what their donation would go towards!

 When setting your goal, keep your network of friends and family members in mind.
-To start, most of your donations will be from your friends, family members and community, so be sure to take their finances into account.
+To start with, most of your donations will be from your family members, friends and community, so make sure that you take their finances into account.

-Make a list of all friends and family members you plan to share the GoFundMe with, and how much you can expect them to donate.
-It is ok if not all members of your network can contribute financially - they can help you by sharing!
+Make a list of all the family members and friends you plan to share the GoFundMe with and how much you can expect them to donate.
+It's all right if not all members of your network can contribute financially – they can also help you by sharing!

-Then once you have that, try to create a goal that balances your expected costs with the financial contributions that your network can make towards your GoFundMe.
+Then once you reach that point, try to create a goal that balances your expected costs with the financial contributions that your network can make towards your GoFundMe.

 Did you know...
-You can increase the goal at any time throughout the campaign.
+You can increase the goal at any time during the campaign.
 See: Does my campaign stop accepting donations once I hit my goal?

-If your goal is much higher than what you can expect from your personal network, consider focusing on a smaller part of your overall goal.
+If your goal is much higher than what you can expect from your personal network, consider focusing on a smaller part of your overall goal instead.

-For example, if you are launching a new business and anticipate costs will exceed $100K, you can focus on a smaller part of getting your business started, such as licensing fees or website costs.
+For example, if you are launching a new business and anticipate that costs will exceed £100k, you can focus on a smaller part of getting your business started, such as registration fees or website costs.
 As time progresses and you expand your network, you can increase your goal amount and update your GoFundMe to cover your additional costs.

 The most successful GoFundMes have a sense of urgency surrounding their goals.

 The more urgent the need for funds, the more likely your network will feel the need to donate.
-Campaigns do not have a deadline, however, you can create a sense of urgency by including a deadline in your GoFundMe story.
+Even though campaigns do not have a set deadline, you can create a sense of urgency by including a deadline in your GoFundMe story.
 You can also post frequent updates as a countdown to your deadline and challenge donors to contribute before that date.